-If a child has lifelong or significant difficulties they may undergo a Statutory Assessment Process which is usually requested by the school but can be requested by a parent.
+If a child has lifelong or significant difficulties they may undergo a Statutory Assessment Process.
 This will occur where the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.

-The decision to make a referral for a statement will be taken at a progress review.

-The application for an Education, Health and Care Plans will combine information from a variety of sources including:
+The decision to make a referral for an Educational, Health and Care Plans will be taken at a progress review.
+The application will combine information from a variety of sources including:

+- Pupil

 - Parents

 - Teachers

 - SENCO

+- Additional Educational professionals e.g. Educational Phycologists, Specialist Teachers

-- Social Care
+- Social Care professionals

 - Health professionals

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
-A decision will be made by a group of people from education, health and social care about whether or the child is eligible for an EHC Plan.
+A decision will be made by the Local Authority about whether or the child is eligible for an EHC Plan.
 Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.